-Free dental services are provided predominantly by members of the Canterbury branch of the New Zealand Dental Association.
+Free dental and oral surgery services are provided by volunteers (predominantly by members of the Canterbury branch of the New Zealand Dental Association).
 Services are offered to patients from 18 to 65 years of age.
-A one off/non-emergency course of treatment can be provided for WINZ clients.
-Dental patients MUST be referred by a dentist.
+A one off/non-emergency course of treatment can be provided for WINZ and City Mission clients as well as WINZ LSV (local service volunteers).
+All dental patients MUST be referred by a dentist.

 Carpal tunnel decompression, Dupytrens contracture, Trigger finger, Bursa, Minor shoulder, Arthrodesis distal joints, Hammer Toe correction, Tenotomy Toe, Removal bone spur, Excision neuroma, Tarsal tunnel release, Toe amputation, Tailors bunion excision and Bunion surgery (minor to moderate day surgery compatible).

 Cataract surgery for cases that are slightly below score the Canterbury DHB threshold or those experiencing significant daily problems can be considered for treatment.